hoangsonww/ToDo-App-NextJS-Fullstack/README.md

 ## 🌟 **Features**

+- Full-stack application with Next.js for both frontend and backend
 - Full authentication system (Register and Login)
 - Dark and Light mode
 - User-specific to-do lists with different categories